Paulehair/FestiGet/README.md

 mysql -u username -p database_name < database_path
 ```

+Replace `username` with your MySQL username.
 Replace `database_name` with the name of your database for the project.
 If it doesn't exist, create it.
 Replace `database_path` with the full path of your `database.sql` file.

 Example (Windows):